FStarLang/FStar/INSTALL.md

    install Cygwin -- it will just launch Cygwin's setup.exe with the right set of packages pre-checked, to make sure you have everything you need.

-1. Install `gmp`:

-  - Open the Cygwin installer and install the `gmp` package.
-  - Open the Cygwin terminal and fake the installation of OPAM package `conf-gmp`:
+1. Open the Cygwin terminal and fake the installation of OPAM package `conf-gmp`:

   ```sh
   $ opam install --fake conf-gmp